MrMicrowaveOven/clock_hands_riddle/ReadMe.md

 The minute hand moves 1/60 of the way around the clock every minute.
 The hour hand moves 1/12 of the way around the clock every hour.
 I considered using decimals of degrees, but realized that this could get messy very quickly.

 My solution?
 Make a unit that is as small as we need.
 Since we need this rounded to the nearest second, I defined a unit that is the angle that the hour hand moves in a second.
 It's very small.
 Since the hour hand moves entirely around the circle in 12 hours (which is 12 * 60 * 60 seconds), I define a loop around the clock as 12 * 60 * 60 = 43,200 units.
-So a unit is 1/43,200th of the way around the circle.
+So this unit is 1/43,200th of the way around the circle.

 The name of the unit?
 I went with a __fourthreet__ (credit to my dad), which is short for Four-Three-Two-Hundredths.
 Makes it really easy to remember 43,200 on the fly.